Escape to Plastic Beach Tour: Production

 The Escape to Plastic Beach Tour also featured new music videos and visuals on the big screen in the background while band members played up front.
 Visuals accompanied such songs as "Broken", "Welcome to the World of the Plastic Beach", "Dirty Harry", "Empire Ants", "Last Living Souls", "White Flag" and many others alongside the original music videos for the group's previous songs.

 The poster used to promote the tour was highly influenced by the theatrical poster for the 1969 Sam Peckinpah western, The Wild Bunch.

 The tour was later noted by Albarn to be an extremely costly endeavor; in a 2013 interview with Rolling Stone, Albarn explained: "I made about 20 pounds by the end of it, so I won't be going on another of those.
 It was incredible fun, I loved doing it, but economically it was an absolute fucking disaster."

-Setlist
+Set list

-The following setlist was obtained from the concert held at the Bell Centre in Montreal, on 3 October 2010.
+The following set list was obtained from the concert held at the Toyota Center in Houston, on 19 October 2010.
 It is not a representation of all shows on the tour.